aai-institute/practical-ai-act/docs/conformity/instructions-for-use.md

 Other parts of the information to be included in the instructions for use refer to characteristics of the actual machine learning model employed in the system.

 -   |Art.
+13(3)(b)|:
-13(3)(ii)|: expected level of accuracy, metrics, robustness, and cybersecurity, used for testing and validation of the system; potential circumstances that may impact these characteristics
+    -   (ii): expected level of accuracy, metrics, robustness, and cybersecurity, used for testing and validation of the system; potential circumstances that may impact these characteristics
+    -   (iv): technical characteristics and capabilities of the system relevant to explain its outputs
+    -   (v): statistics about the system's performance regarding specific (groups of) persons
 -   |Art.
-13(3)(iv)|: technical characteristics and capabilities of the system relevant to explain its outputs
--   |Art.
-13(3)(v)|: statistics about the system's performance regarding specific (groups of) persons
--   |Art.
 13(3)(d)|: [Human-oversight measures] under |Art.
 14|; technical measures that aid the interpretation of system outputs
 -   |Art.
 13(3)(f)|: Information about [record-keeping] mechanisms under |Art.
 12| (collection, storage, and interpretation)

 [Explainability]: ../engineering-practice/explainability.md
 [Experiment Tracking]: ../engineering-practice/experiment-tracking.md
+[Model Cards]: ../engineering-practice/model-cards.md
 [Model Registry]: ../engineering-practice/model-registry.md
 [Operational Monitoring]: ../engineering-practice/operational-monitoring.md
 [Data Versioning]: ../engineering-practice/data-governance/data-versioning.md